Problem Evaluation and Resolution (8730.2)

 None

-- Semester 2, 2016, On-Campus, UC - Canberra, Bruce (151392)
+- Semester 2, 2016, On-campus, UC - Canberra, Bruce (151392)

-- Term 3, 2016, On-Campus, UCI - Hong Kong Baptist University, Hong Kong (155359)
+- Term 3, 2016, Intensive, UCI - Hong Kong Baptist University, Hong Kong (155359)

-- Semester 1, 2016, On-Campus, UC Melbourne - Chadstone Campus (154105)
+- Semester 1, 2016, On-campus, UC Melbourne - Chadstone Campus (154105)

-- Semester 1, 2016, On-Campus, UC - Canberra, Bruce (154106)
+- Semester 1, 2016, On-campus, UC - Canberra, Bruce (154106)

-- Term 4, 2015, On-Campus, UCI - Hong Kong Baptist University, Hong Kong (146496)
+- Term 4, 2015, Intensive, UCI - Hong Kong Baptist University, Hong Kong (146496)

-- Semester 2, 2015, On-Campus, UC Melbourne - Chadstone Campus (139786)
+- Semester 2, 2015, On-campus, UC Melbourne - Chadstone Campus (139786)

-- Semester 2, 2015, On-Campus, UC - Canberra, Bruce (139787)
+- Semester 2, 2015, On-campus, UC - Canberra, Bruce (139787)

-- Term 2, 2015, On-Campus, UCI - Hong Kong Baptist University, Hong Kong (146494)
+- Term 2, 2015, Intensive, UCI - Hong Kong Baptist University, Hong Kong (146494)

-- Semester 1, 2015, On-Campus, UC - Canberra, Bruce (145716)
+- Semester 1, 2015, On-campus, UC - Canberra, Bruce (145716)